dawichi/blog/src/content/blog/fp-ts.md

 ## Why functional programming?

 Because JavaScript is an agnostic language related to programming paradigms, it is possible to write code in a functional style.
-However, it is not a functional language, and we must to keep in mind the rules to avoid writing non-functional code.
+However, it is not a functional language, and we must keep in mind the rules to avoid writing non-functional code.

 Let's see a few examples comparing imperative and declarative code.